-This typically bargain-basement production from Troma – the no-frills company who brought us the cult Toxic Avenger movies – follows a bunch of New Jersey high school kids who suffer radiation mutation from a spillage at the local nuclear plant (which makes the one in The Simpsons look like a model of health and safety).
+This typically bargain-basement production from Troma – the no-frills company who brought us the cult Toxic Avenger movies – follows a bunch of kids from Tromaville High School in New Jersey who suffer radiation mutation from a spillage at the local nuclear plant (which makes the one in The Simpsons look like a model of health and safety).

-The monstrously mutated students become the targets of an abominable gang calling themselves The Cretins.
+The monstrously mutated students become the targets of an abominable gang calling themselves The Cretins – a gang of vicious, motorcycle-riding punks who used to be the school’s brains, the honor society.

 Yes, it’s awfully acted, insanely scripted and cluelessly directed, but criticising a Troma movie is somewhat pointless since they don’t pretend to produce anything other than sick, silly, slimy entertainment for beered-up horror fans.